- Smooth V-6 growl

 The 2016 Acura RLX offers some minor updates to an already competent—if subtle—luxury package.
 It's an interesting alternative to the other cars in its class.

 The Acura RLX is a subtle interpretation of luxury for the massive automaker.
-It may not appeal to everyone with its understated design and an interior that's relatively free of gimmickry.
+It may not appeal to everyone with its simple and straightforward design--inside and out.
 At equal turns, the RLX fades into the background, but it's also the luxury automaker's flagship.
 We think the combination of these traits makes the RLX an intriguing outlier in the market.

 Acura has seen fit to introduce some early updates to the RLX for 2016, just two years into the model's run.
 The changes coincide with modifications to just about all of Acura's 2016 models.
 For this big sedan, the adjustments are mostly minor, but they include reintroducing the Sport Hybrid back into the lineup after its curious absence for the abbreviated 2015 model year.
 The active-safety offerings get some additions, while the suspension has been tuned, and all models will now come with 19-inch wheels.

 This is a sedan that has understatement down pat, although it runs lean on sizzle.
 The design borrows from the BMW 5-Series, adding a softer Acura boomerang of chrome to the front end, and a hint of muscle over its front fenders.
 It's a no-drama zone from LED headlight to LED taillight, elegant in the same way the cabin is pretty and handsomely constructed, orchestrated instead of inspired.
 The leather and grained plastic are better than in any Acura we've sampled—they just need a touch of alchemy.